ndd21/PHYS281/docs/glossary.md

 ## Terminal

 A text-based window for running commands via a command-line prompt in a [shell](#shell).
-In Windows, a common terminal programme is [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).
+In Windows, a common terminal program is [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).

 ## Traceback